ophir11235813/autonomous_drive_deep_neural_net/README.md

 * Train and validate a model based on Nvidia's end-to-end deep learning architectures
 * Test that the model successfully drives around the track safely (without leaving the road)
 * Summarize the results with a written report

+<i> The open source virtual driving environment is copyrighted to Udacity </i>

 <b> Result : The vehicle was able to drive autonomously around the track within the lane lines at all times. </b> The video of the output can be found <a href="https://www.youtube.com/watch?v=0YGY1YVQxG0&lc=z22vu3cwjvupxvoo504t1aokgkkbzzybbvdpip3l5wt1bk0h00410">here</a> (full car view).